shravanvn/CV-quantum4ccp/cpcol/README.md

 python3 -m pip install -e .
 ```
 This sets up an 'editable' package installation - any change in the source files
-will be automatically sourced on the next (re-)import of the `cpcol` package.
+will be automatically sourced on the next (re-)import of the `cpcol` module.

 We recommend creating a fresh virtual environment before the installation step
 using, e.g.,